 - 15-ounce can chickpeas, drained and rinsed (see tofu variation)

-- 2 to 3 big handfuls baby spinach, or 2 cups finely chopped broccoli florets
+- 2 cups finely chopped fresh or frozen broccoli florets

 - 1/4 cup cilantro leaves